brette-0/patchlib/docs/ips_docs.md

 ### Why do we sometimes use other patching filetypes?
 `bps` for example, uses variable width offsets, and instead of immediate replacement it uses "actions" to move the data and perform selective "range" overwrites in order to achieve a goal with *variable* scope. `ips` has a reach of `16,842,750 bytes`, however a true legal `ips` could not write beyond the `24 bit` maximum and therefore the maximum reach is truly `16,777,215 bytes`.

-`ips` also is horrible inefficient at patching large files, some files may contain duplicates of the base code, which is not just horrible inefficient but also provides a security risk for the original file contents.
+`ips` also is horribly inefficient at patching large files, some files may contain duplicates of the base code, which is not just horribly inefficient but also provides a security risk for the original file contents.
 A simple `ips` integrity checker could be constructed to compare base to patch to see what resemblance there is .

 In conclusion, `ips` is designed for an older generation of consoles that were small and simplistic, as the scope of technology gradually increases we may see `bps` become irrelevant.
 Currently, and for much time, it is irrational to assume that `bps` can be made redudant however as it can reach up to a theoritcal `2 exabytes` in reach.
 ### Why do we still use `ips` if better filetypes exist?
 Easiest question of them all, `ips` was just there when it needed to be.
 Because of `ips`'s common usage and popularity when ROMhacking was more niche than it was the filetype has been the face of early ROMhacking, `ips` is actually quite space efficient for most of these hacks, it fit's its scope perfectly.

 In some cases, you may opt for `bps` over `ips` if the scope of the project would benefit from it, however for minor edits within the size of the base file there is commonly zero reason not to choose `ips` unless the file you are modding requires a higher reach.
-### Why should I use `iplsuna` over `ips.py`?
+### Why should I use `ipsluna` over `ips.py`?
 The main reason you should choose `ipsluna` over `ips.py` is because *it does what ***every*** other **advanced** patching tool does*.
 After being passed the raw contents of an `ips` or initialising a blank canvas, `ipsluna` offers **total** control of the `ips`.
 Each instance (diff) has the `size`, `data`, `rle flag`, and `diff-reach` stored in the `instnace` class as well as a `name` argument which can be used to annotate an `ips` but also serves some internal purposes.

 The benefit to all of this is that now we can *smartly* interact with the instances, we can access them with a variety of functions such as `get_instances`, `in_range`or by accessing the `instances` attribute within the `ips` class which stores the `instances` by order of `offset`.